BartyPitt/RoboticsProject/docs/overview.rst

                         col = move
                         break

-            # Note -  as we were not able to connect up OpenCV to this input, this version of the else code block is NOT final or refined
+            # Note -  as it was not possible to connect up OpenCV to this input, this version of the 'else' code block is NOT final or refined
             else:
                 # get new grid state from most recent capture
                 vision.GetPositions('updated_gridstate.jpg')